volumetricperformance/raspberry-capture-kit/README.md

 git fetch
 git checkout release
 ```
-Continue from here with the two file paths you noted in the previous step
+Continue from here with the two file paths you noted in the previous step.
 ```
 cp /PATH/TO/site-packages/pyrealsense2/pyrealsense2.cpython-36m-darwin.so pyrealsense2.so
 cp /PATH/TO/site-packages/pyrealsense2/pybackend2.cpython-36m-darwin.so pybackend2.so